 Section 4.4 Arbitration proceedings shall then be effected by reducing to writing all outstanding issues in negotiations which shall be jointly submitted to dispute resolution.

-Thereafter, the parties shall request a panel of seven (7) arbitrators from the Federal Mediation and Conciliation Service.
+Thereafter, the parties shall request a panel of seven (7) arbitrators from the Federal Mediation and Conciliation Service or another agreed upon arbitration service.

 The representatives will meet within five (5) working days after receipt of the list and strike names alternately from the list until one (1) remains.
 The Party requesting arbitration shall strike first.

-The arbitrator selected will call a hearing within a reasonable time after the arbitrator receives notification of his/her selection and the parties and the arbitrator agree on scheduling.
-The hearing shall be informal and the rules of evidence prevailing in a court of law shall not be binding.
+The selected arbitrator selected will shall call a hearing within a reasonable time after the arbitrator receives notification of his/hertheir selection and the parties and the arbitrator agree on scheduling.

+The hearing shall be informal and the rules of evidence prevailing in a court of law may be applied in the arbitration.
+The Party requesting arbitration shall present their case to the arbitrator firstshall not be binding.
 Any and all documentary evidence and other data deemed relevant to the arbitrator may be received in evidence.
-The hearing will be concluded with twenty (20) calendar days of commencement and the arbitrator will issue written findings and recommendations with respect to all issues presented within sixty (60) calendar days of commencement of the hearing or submission of briefs by the parties whichever is applicable.
+The hearing will be concluded within twenty (20) calendar days of commencement and the arbitrator will_shall issue written findings and recommendations with respect to all issues presented within sixty (60) calendar days of commencement of the hearing or submission of briefs by the parties whichever is applicable.
 A copy of the arbitrator's recommendation shall be mailed or delivered to both parties.